Frequently asked questions

 The African Development Bank (AfDB) Group is a regional multilateral development finance institution established to contribute to the economic development and social progress of African countries that are the institution’s Regional Member Countries (RMCs).
 The AfDB was founded following an agreement signed by member states on August 14, 1963, in Khartoum, Sudan, which became effective on September 10, 1964.
 The AfDB comprises three entities: the African Development Bank (ADB), the African Development Fund (ADF) and the Nigeria Trust Fund (NTF).

 As the premier development finance institution on the continent, the AfDB’s mission is to help reduce poverty, improve living conditions for Africans and mobilize resources for the continent’s economic and social development.
 The AfDB headquarters is officially in Abidjan, Côte d’Ivoire.
-However, due to recent events in Côte d’Ivoire, the institution’s activities have temporarily been relocated to Tunis, Tunisia.

 What is a development bank’s mission?